madalenafmachado/my-portfolio/README.md

 ## ✨ Features

 -   **Dark/Light Mode Toggle:** A user-friendly theme switcher for comfortable viewing in any lighting.
--   **Multi-language Support:** Easily switch between English and Spanish with a single click.
+-   **Multi-language Support:** Easily switch between English and Portuguese with a single click (home page).
 -   **Interactive Project Gallery:** Filterable project cards to showcase different categories of my work.
 -   **Smooth Scrolling & Animations:** Subtle animations on scroll and smooth navigation to enhance user experience.
 -   **Fully Responsive Design:** Looks great on all devices, from mobile phones to desktop screens.